spier/spier.github.io/_posts/2011-06-29-yql-tables-for-social-media-influence-rankings.md

 # [Klout][klout]

 Klout has only a handful of API points, so creating the YQl tables for them did not take too much time either.
-You can query information about a user's Klout socre but also who he is influencing or who is influenced by him.
+You can query information about a user's Klout score but also who he is influencing and who is influencing him.

 So get yourself a [Klout API key](http://developer.klout.com/) and then [try it out in the YQL Console](http://yhoo.it/jU6pWh).